Peer-to-peer marketplaces in a nutshell

 We’ll compare the following platforms :

 Bondster is a loan marketplace similar to Mintos, Viventor, PeerBerry and Iuvo.
 It provides short-term and medium-term loans with rates of 13% or higher; all individual loans are covered by a buyback guarantee.
 In addition to the great interest rates, the strong selling points of this platform are its great ergonomics and neat appearance.

 Iuvo‘s main strength is their focus on loan originators’ reliability.
-While Mintos features more than sixty of them (and Viventor more than thirty), there are only ten at Iuvo, thanks to their very strict onboarding criteria.
+While Mintos features more than sixty of them, there are only ten at Iuvo, thanks to their very strict onboarding criteria.